 Bundle discounts, free Peacock Premium for up to 12 months

 Charter Communications' broadband service reaches more households in the San Antonio metropolitan area than even AT&T does.
 They're essentially even in San Antonio proper, but Spectrum stretches out more significantly into neighboring New Braunfels.
 Why might that matter?
 It could come in handy if you need to move within the region and don't want the hassle of changing your ISP.

 Spectrum is an appealing choice -- especially for a cable internet provider -- because of its straightforward approach.
 There are three plan options -- 300, 500 or 940Mbps download speed -- and no data caps.
 Spectrum also includes the monthly modem costs but charges an additional $5 a month for a Wi-Fi router.
 As a cable provider, its upload speeds will only reach 35Mbps (far short of fiber internet), but customers can count on greater reliability compared to DSL and satellite internet options.

-$50 per month ($30 for eligible T-Mobile voice customers)
+$50 per month ($30 for eligible T-Mobile Magenta Max customers)

 Though the greater San Antonio-New Braunfels area is included in T-Mobile's coverage list for Texas, confirm it's available at your location.
 Plug in your address (or your mobile phone number, if you're already a T-Mobile customer) on the T-Mobile Home Internet site to make certain.

 |Provider||Internet technology||Monthly price range||Speed range||Monthly equipment costs||Data cap||Contract||CNET review score|